Using Amazon ElastiCache for Redis To Optimize Your Spring Boot Application

 VPC & Security Groups

 To be able to access your Redis cluster, the instance(s) running our app must have be in the same Virtual Private Network (VPC) and contain the proper security groups.
 Your EC2 instances must allow the port of your Redis cluster (6379) to be able to communicate.
-By default
+By default, your Redis cluster is only accessible internally from the VPC selected.
+This is done purposely, as no internet gateway should be connected as it would defeat the purpose of a high efficiency, in-memory cache that Redis provides.

 If you wish to run the app locally, consider installing Redis using Docker.
 The variables outlined in our application.properties file below can be modified to run locally.